SeanZhang215/saboteurGame/V2/README.md

 - Worked with Shaopeng Zhang on Herballist Bag to add Destructible Object script so the Herballist Bag can be destructible.

 ## Main Character - Qing Li  (qli423)
+Fixed bug that user unable to dig dimond.
+Also updated the logic of how card affect the bridge.
+Fixed menu bug, now user fall under bridge the game failed menu will appear.
+--
 Vincent has incorporated several new features into the game.
 The Main Character now possesses motion capabilities and is capable of gathering dimond.
 The dimond that is obtained will be converted into game cards, with two different types being randomly distributed.
 One of the cards can be utilized to construct a bridge, while the other can be employed to destroy a bridge.
 Additionally, we have implemented a Win menu that is displayed when the player comes into contact with the final treasure bag.
 Finally, a bagpack has been added to the game to house all of the cards that the player has accumulated.
 To view the available cards, players may press the 'B' button to open the bag.